Domestic Violence Probation in Los Angeles

 If you are placed on probation, then you will be required to follow many requirements, and some of these are specific for the type of conviction.

-For instance, a domestic violence conviction will usually require you to complete a 52-week batterers’ intervention program, which is a condition of probation.
+For instance, a first domestic violence conviction will usually require you to complete a 52-week batterers’ intervention program, which is a condition of probation.
 These classes generally meet once every week for two hours and will include education material, counseling, and some group work.

 The court might also order that you participate in substance abuse counseling, anger management, and to complete some community service hours, or you could be ordered to serve some jail time.